Dylrex/dwm/README.md

-# Luke's build of dwm
+# Dylan's build of dwm

 Here's my build of dwm.